bwakedavis/Crowd-funding-SmartContract/ajax/README.md

             // console.log(this.responseText)
             document.getElementById('text-file').innerHTML = this.responseText
         }else{
-            document.getElementById('text-file').innerHTML = "Not FOUnd"
+            document.getElementById('text-file').innerHTML = "Not Found"
         }
     }

     xhr.onerror = function(){
         console.log("an error occured")
     }

-    //Using onreadystatechange
+    //Using onreadystatechange(You can use this method instead of onload)

         // HTTP STATUSES
         //200: "OK"
         //403: "Fobiden"